voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String.
-Sets the bind options setted in /etc/fstab for the bindmounts created.
+Sets the bind options setted in `/etc/fstab` for the bindmounts created.
-Defaults to <tt>rbind</tt>

 Default value: `'rbind'`